What is VPN on computer? 4 reasons why might you need one

 6. Is a VPN on your computer always necessary?

-Now that you know how to get a VPN up and running on your computer, the question remains: is it always necessary to have it switched on?
-The short answer to "Do I need a VPN on my computer?" all the time is: it depends on your situation and what you're doing, but it’s often more beneficial to have it on than off.
+Now that you know how to get a VPN up and running on your computer, the question remains: Is it always necessary to have it switched on?
+The short answer to “Do I need a VPN on my computer?” all the time is: It depends on your situation and what you’re doing, but it’s often more beneficial to have it on than off.

 Let’s look at when a VPN on a computer is highly recommended versus when it might be less critical (though still beneficial).